I'll tell you, there's some strange-looking people out there, folks.

 This is a Florida jury.

-You can't predict juries ever.
+You can't predict juries ever, but especially now.

-And the there was a witness today that just blew the prosecution out of the water in a sane world.
+And there was a witness today that just blew the prosecution out of the water in a sane world.

 But we don't live in one of those.

-Speaking of women, a Wall Street Journal story basically about how women become too educated.
+Speaking of women, a Wall Street Journal story, basically about how women become too educated.